sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 **Part (a) [3 pts].** Written answer.
-Provide the formula for calculating P(yes|overcast,cool,normal,weak) when using log values of the parameters, such as logP(yes)  and logP(no|yes).
+Provide the formula for calculating p(yes|overcast,cool,normal,weak) when using log values of the parameters, such as logp(yes)  and logp(no|yes).
 Note: you need to determine the probability, not the argmax.
 This is simple, but writing this out explicitly will help you for part (b).

 **Part (b) [12 pts].** Implementation.
 Copy ppa_cat.py to log_cat.py, then modify log_cat.py so that the calculations are done using logarithms.
 Make sure that your modified version produces the same results on the tennis data and the ppa data as the original did, including when λ≠0.
 Keep in mind that: the parameters, including those for unseen items, must be log values